 Two tentative notations may be given within the grading structure.

-When a course, seminar, or research activity is intended to last more than one semester, the notation IP (in progress) is made at the end of the grading period until the final grade is given.
-The In Progress notation is reserved for Integrative Learning Experiences and/or the Applied Practice Experience.
+The In Progress (IP) notation is only for Integrative Learning Experiences and/or the Applied Practice Experience.

 An Incomplete (I) is issued when a student does not complete assigned coursework during the prescribed period and 75% or more of graded coursework is complete.
 There are sometimes unforeseen circumstances at the end of the semester that result in the failure to complete the final assignment, project, or final exams such as illness or a family emergency.
 Upon the determination that an Incomplete will be given, the faculty member and the student should meet and agree on what needs to be done to meet the requirements of the course and the length of time in which the assignments must be completed.